 Among other things, the group develops and helps to implement solutions for minimizing human-bear conflicts, provides a forum for sharing information and resolving divergent views, and allows for a coordinated approach to community outreach and communications.

-Involving all stakeholders is key – Sylvia Dolson, Executive Director, Get Bear Smart Society
+Involving all stakeholders is key – Sylvia Dolson, past Executive Director, Get Bear Smart Society

-The Get Bear Smart Society can help by providing educational materials, artwork for your own materials, PowerPoint presentations.
+Get Bear Smart can help by providing educational materials, artwork for your own materials, PowerPoint presentations.
 We can even provide you with your very own website.

 Establishing and Supporting a Working Group Process